saiqulhaq/saiqulhaq/_posts/2023-03-25-make-windows-wsl-remember-ssh-passphrase.markdown

   - wsl
 ---

-It's annoying our terminal keep asking us for our SSH passphrase when pushing our Git commit to GitHub/etc.
+It's annoying when our Terminal keeps asking us for our SSH passphrase when pushing our Git commit to GitHub/etc.
 Here is a workaround that we can do to fix this issue permanently.

-Add this script to your .bashrc or .zshrc file
+Add this script to your .bashrc or .zshrc file.

 ```bash
 # SSH Agent should be running, once